This Awards Show Nominated More Women Than Men For Best Director

 Bo Burnham's Eighth Grade, Schrader's First Reformed and Granik's You Were Never Really Here lead the pack with 4 nominations each, followed By Leave No Trace, and If Beale Street Could Talk.
 (You can read the full list of nominations here.)

-The Film Independent Spirit Awards will be on 23rd February (the day before the Oscars).
+The Film Independent Spirit Awards will air on February 23 (the day before the Oscars) on IFC.

 Advertisement